Lucasyankauskas/proyect-7/README.md

 another little proyect.

-It is inspired and created by this project creator: https://youtu.be/Avb_cWntgIU
+It is inspired of this video: https://youtu.be/Avb_cWntgIU

 They are mini-projects to learn and improve skills.